kingzamzon/docs/docs/sdk/serverless-signing/key-claiming.md

 Lit Actions have their own support for [claiming](../wallets/claimable-keys/intro.md).
 Instead of using an [auth method](../wallets/auth-methods) use your own `userId` with the Lit Action's `IPFS CID` to create an `appId`.
 This allows for deriving custom claims without the need for an authentication method.

 # How it works
 Instead of pre-authenticating the `access token` within an `Authentication Method`, claiming in a Lit Action allows you to define your own `userId` and use the Actions `IPFS CID` to form the `key identifier` through your own user identifier.
-This doesn't require a pre-authentication step which allows you to set up your own claims to them be routed on-chain with our `contract-sdk`.
+This doesn't require a pre-authentication step which allows you to set up your own claims to then be routed on-chain with our `contract-sdk`.

 ## Example